-After a very successful event in 2021, the Jeep weekend known as Camprodon, Terra de Jeeps ("Camprodon, Land of Jeeps") was held again this summer in the town of Camprodon, Spain.
+After a very successful event in 2021, the Jeep weekend known as Camprodon, Terra de Jeeps ("Camprodon, Land of Jeeps") was held again in July 2022 in the town of Camprodon, Spain.

 Nestled in the Pyrenees mountains, north of Barcelona (330K map), Camprodon has been called the Jeep Capital of Spain.
 Nearly a hundred Jeeps from the town and around Catalunya and elsewhere in Spain, and even from France, participated in the event.

 Posed in front of the town's iconic 12th-century bridge over the Ter River was a group of participants including the only CJ-2A residing in Camprodon, painted and detailed as a military Jeep (above.)
 Beside it was a visiting Willys CJ-3B with a BBB license plate and a brilliant paint scheme reminiscent of a Willys 2A in Harvest Tan and Sunset Red.